What Still Works from Traditional SEO

 When to Prioritize Each

-Prioritize traditional SEO when: - Your conversions require users to visit your site (e-commerce, local service, SaaS signup) - Your target queries are transactional or local - Your organic traffic is primarily from branded or navigational queries
+Prioritize traditional SEO when: your conversions require users to visit your site (e-commerce, local service, SaaS signup), your target queries are transactional or local, your organic traffic is primarily branded or navigational, or you operate in a regulated space where users need to verify the actual provider.

-Prioritize GEO when: - Your business depends on being discovered during information-gathering phases - Your target customers research extensively before contacting you - Your competitors are appearing in AI answers and you're not - Your content is primarily informational or educational
+Prioritize GEO when: your business depends on being discovered during information-gathering phases, your target customers research extensively before contacting you, your competitors are appearing in AI answers while you are not, or your content is primarily informational or educational and a meaningful share of your existing traffic is at risk.

-The realistic answer: Most businesses need both, with emphasis depending on their specific customer acquisition model.
-Treating GEO and SEO as competing priorities is a false choice — the underlying work (quality content, technical health, authority building) is mostly the same.
+The realistic answer: most businesses need both, with the mix depending on their customer acquisition model.
+Treating GEO and SEO as competing priorities is a false choice.
+The underlying work (quality content, technical health, authority building, clear site architecture) is mostly the same.
+The difference is content structure at the page level and citation strategy off-site.

-The practical shift is in how you structure new content.
-Every page should have a clear question it answers.
-FAQ sections should be specific and detailed.
-Structured data should be implemented on key pages.
-And content investment should extend beyond your own site to include trade press coverage, partner mentions, and industry directory presence.
+The practical shift is that every page should have a clear question it answers, FAQ sections should be specific and detailed, structured data should be implemented on every page worth ranking, and content investment should extend beyond your own site.
+Paired with thoughtful ui-ux-design that keeps the answer visible without forcing users through friction, this compounds rather than fighting itself.

-Running Start Digital works with businesses on both traditional SEO and GEO strategy — building the content and authority infrastructure that works across both search paradigms.
+Running Start Digital works with businesses on both traditional SEO and GEO strategy, building the content and authority infrastructure that holds up across both search paradigms.
+See seo-services for how we structure that work.

 Frequently Asked Questions

-A: No. Traditional search results still drive significant traffic for transactional and local queries.
-The businesses declaring SEO dead are often those whose content was primarily designed to rank for informational keywords — and that traffic has declined.
-For businesses whose organic traffic comes from local queries, brand searches, and commercial intent queries, traditional SEO remains highly relevant.
+No. Traditional search results still drive significant traffic for transactional and local queries, and Google's query volume is still roughly 10 times ChatGPT's.
+The businesses declaring SEO dead are often those whose content was primarily designed to rank for informational keywords, and that specific traffic has declined sharply.
+For businesses whose organic traffic comes from local queries, brand searches, and commercial-intent queries, traditional SEO remains highly relevant.
 GEO is an addition, not a replacement.

-A: High-performing informational pages that have seen traffic decline are good candidates for GEO-focused rewrites: adding FAQ sections, improving question-based structure, and adding structured data.
-Not every page needs a rewrite.
-Focus on the pages that address the specific queries where AI answers are most likely to displace click-through traffic.
+High-performing informational pages with visible traffic decline are good candidates for GEO-focused rewrites: adding FAQ sections, improving question-based structure, adding proper schema, and tightening specificity.
+Not every page needs a rewrite, and rewriting everything at once is how sites hurt themselves.
+Focus on pages addressing queries where AI answers are most likely to displace clicks, ship incrementally, and measure the lift before committing to a full rebuild.

-A: GEO for local businesses focuses on local-intent queries: "best [service] in [city]," "how do I find a [type of business] near me."
-For these queries, appearing in Google's local AI Overviews requires strong local SEO fundamentals plus the content and structured data improvements GEO adds.
-GEO doesn't replace local SEO for local businesses; it builds on top of it.
+GEO for local businesses focuses on local-intent queries such as "best [service] in [city]" and "how do I find a [type of business] near me."
+For those queries, appearing in Google's local AI Overviews requires strong local SEO fundamentals (claimed Google Business Profile, consistent NAP, real reviews, local citations) plus the content and structured data improvements GEO adds.
+GEO does not replace local SEO for local businesses; it sits on top of it, and a strong local business with thin content will still win most local queries.